wendellpiez/XMLjellysandwich/docs/oscal/baseline-reviewer/readme.md

-# Profile Selection Inspector
+# Baseline Reviewer

 For viewing a profile in reference to an imported catalog or baseline

-Complements the import inspector
+Complements the import inspector and the baseline matrix.

-Assumes SP 800-53 controls
+Assumes SP 800-53 controls.

 View toggles